Invariant elliptic curves as attractors in the projective plane: Holomorphic motion

-There are several equivalent definitions of quasi-conformal mappings (see \cite{Ahl} for more details).
-Here, we give an analytic one. \begin{definition} Let $\phi$ be a homeomorphism between two domains of $\mathbb C$.
-We say that $\phi$ is a quasi-conformal mapping if $\phi$ has locally integrable distributional derivatives which satisfy

-for some $k>0.$ A homeomorphism of $\mathbb P^1$ is a quasi-conformal mapping if it is locally quasi-conformal. \end{definition} The following property of quasi-conformal mappings is crucial in our proof. \begin{proposition} A quasi-conformal mapping sends sets of Lebesgue measure $0$ to sets of Lebesgue measure $0$. \end{proposition} Now, we briefly introduce the notion of holomorphic motion.
-For a more complete account see \cite{GJW}.
-For $r>0,$ we denote by $\Delta_r$ the disk centered at the origin in $\mathbb C$ with radius $r$ and by $\Delta$ the unit disk.
+We briefly introduce the notion of holomorphic motion.
+For a more complete account cf. \cite{GJW}.
+For $r>0,$ we denote by $\Delta_r$ the disk centered at the origin in $\mathbb C$ with radius $r$.
 If $E$ is a subset of $\mathbb P^1$, a holomorphic motion of $E$ parametrized by $\Delta$ is a map